afearbm/new-relic-plugins/configuration-variants/readme.md

 ----

 ##"All True" ("Out-of-Box") Configuration
-- "send_to_plugin"  is fully defined.
+- `send_to_plugin`  is fully defined.
 All flags set to "true"
-- "send_to_insights" is fully defined.
+- `send_to_insights` is fully defined.
 All flags set to "true"

 ###Plugins Behavior
 - Sends Entire Whitelist

 ###Insights Behavior
-- Sends Everything, if newrelic.json is configured.
+- Sends Everything, if `newrelic.json` is configured.
 - Otherwise, logs "Insights not configured.
 See User Guide to configure."

   ```